Our Club provides the following classes:

 Scent Work is run under Central Search Dogs (Wellington) guidelines.
 Training and support are available to anyone wanting to learn how to teach their dog to locate and indicate on a specific scent.
-These are non-narcotic - typically Clove, Anise and Tea Tree oils are used.
+Typically esential oils are used in very low concentration.
 Dogs are taught to indicate when traces of these scents are detected.
 This is a new dog sport that’s gaining momentum throughout the country.
 It’s great for any dog and handler because its just you and your dog working together to find the scent that has been hidden in an undisclosed location.
 To do Scentwork, a reasonable level of focus is required.
 Training is held via Central Search Dogs at varying locations on the first Sunday of the month, with practice days at our club grounds on the on Tuesdays during Term 1 and 4, this class runs for 5 weeks of term only.
-For more information about Central Search Dogs; please refer to their Facebook page Talk to instructor Dawn if you are interested in trying Scent Work.
+For more information about Central Search Dogs; please refer to their Facebook page